 Where can you find smoke bombs for photography and what should you look for?
-Of course there are many brands and websites that offer them.
-One issue to consider is that smoke bombs can be called by a variety of names: smoke sticks, smoke cans, smoke grenades, colored smoke grenades, or colored smoke sticks.
+Of course, there are many brands and websites that offer them.
+One issue to consider is that smoke bombs can be called by a variety of names: smoke sticks, smoke cans for photography, smoke flares, smoke grenades, colored smoke grenades, or smoke sticks for photography.
 Try different search keywords to get the most out of your search.
-Some smoke bombs for photography can fire out of both ends simultaneously.
-These provide twice the smoke, but they aren’t ideal for colored smoke bomb photography since they only last for about half the time of a standard smoke bomb.
+We also recommend searching for "best smoke bombs for photography near me" as these items are best not to buy online.

 One of the main things to look for when choosing colored smoke bombs for photography is the label “cool-burning” or a line in the description that says they’re safe to hold in your hands when you ignite them.
 If there’s no such description, it probably means that they’re designed to be lit on the ground and will be too hot for the model to hold, causing burns.
 Also pay attention to how smoke bombs can be activated.
 They may have a wire-pull ignition system or fuses that you’ll have to ignite with a lighter.
 Think about how you’ll activate the smoke bomb beforehand, what materials you’ll need, and whether it’s safe for your models.
 Refrain from using smoke bombs in photoshoots with children and animals.

-Make sure that your model knows how to use the color smoke bomb correctly.
+Make sure that your model knows how to use the color smoke for photography correctly.
 Since the burning time is limited, you’ll need to shoot quickly, generally in less than two minutes.
 This means that preparing your camera ahead of time and knowing what exactly you want to achieve in your smoke bomb photography is a must.

 The weather plays an important role in smoke photography.
 Since it’s advised to activate bombs outdoors, you’re bound to mind this aspect.
 Wait for a calm, sunny day without wind.
 Even the slightest wind can cause your pictures to look less than ideal.
 Don’t shoot when it’s overly warm or dry, as even the smallest spark can cause a fire.
 Since you’re dealing with smoke photography, refrain from smoking nearby or using flammable objects.
-A barn full of hay is definitely a no, no matter how romantic it may look for a wedding smoke bomb photoshoot.
+A barn full of hay is definitely a no, no matter how romantic it may look for a wedding color bomb photoshoot.

 Just like for any other photoshoot, ensure that the location has ideal lighting.
-Portrait lights or strobes may come in handy during your smoke bomb photoshoot.
+Portrait lights or strobes may come in handy during your photoshoot with smoke bombs.
 If the cloud of smoke is properly lit, the colors will stand out in the photo.
 This doesn’t mean always using flash, however.
 Maybe you like natural outdoor light or a dreamy atmosphere or prefer soft backgrounds?
 Then you can consider shooting during the golden hour, which is the time right before sunset and shortly after sunrise.
 The sunlight is particularly soft at these times, so it can be used as a backlight, side light, or even direct light for your colorful smoke, creating beautiful dreamy visions.